 Description: The building faces north and is a one story light red colored brick structure.
 The building is located on landscaped grounds in the center of the city.
 The north front has a central recessed entrance.
 The roof is hipped.
 The courthouse is along the west side of the building.

 Architect: Dr. John B Baker

 Contractor: Dr. John B Baker

-Note: The Court ordered the clerk William Daughtry to supervise the construction of the courthouse.
+Note: The first courthouse and prison were built in Gatesville in 1780.
+The second courthouse was built in 1836 and is still standing.
+The Court ordered the clerk William Daughtry to supervise the construction of the courthouse.
 Dr. John B Baker, who donated the land and who was a large land owner in the county, was assisted in the construction by James R Riddick, William B Stephens and Henry Gilliam.

 See: The only other Federal style courthouse is located in Perquimans County.